cocos-creator/firedoc-2.x/docs/classes/DocBuilder.md

 ##### method: `addFoundAt()`

-Parses file and line number from an item object and build's an HREF
+Parses file and line number from an item object and build&#x27;s an HREF

 | meta |   |
 |------|---|